 Wal-Mart offers $1,000 scholarships to optometry students with high scholastic standing and financial need.
 Students should show a desire to enter community practice upon graduation.

-In addition, there are several comprehensive, searchable scholarship databases on the web, including FastWeb and Wiredscholar.
-FastWeb can be found at http://www.fastweb.com/ and provides access to private local and national scholarships, fellowships, grants
+In addition, there are several comprehensive, searchable scholarship databases on the web, such as FastWeb.
+FastWeb provides access to private local and national scholarships, fellowships, grants and loans.

 Professional students at the Rosenberg School of Optometry are eligible for higher amounts of funding through the federal student aid programs.